pluska/cleaner-app/docs/README.md

 1. Start with `00-EXECUTIVE_SUMMARY.md` for project overview
 2. Read `CURRENT_STATUS.md` for current work and priorities
-3. Review `03-GAMIFICATION_SYSTEM.md` for understanding the new architecture
+3. Review `03-GAMIFICATION_SYSTEM.md` for understanding the gamification system
+4. Check `src/components/README.md` for component architecture

 ### **For Development**

 1. Check `CURRENT_STATUS.md` for immediate next steps
 2. Reference `03-GAMIFICATION_SYSTEM.md` for system design
 3. Use `01-COMPONENT_IMPROVEMENTS.md` for component patterns
+4. Follow `src/components/README.md` for component organization

 ### **For Planning**